LIFE STORY

 And when they arrived in Japan they would find someone who would help them continue their studies, or find jobs where they could use their Japanese.

-But in the hands of the Foundation I had worked so hard to establish, that idea had ended up as a single center opened in Canberra where anyone with a vague interest in Japan – wanderers, housewives, small children – could get a superficial exposure to the language.
+But in the hands of the Foundation I had worked so hard to establish, that idea had ended up as a single centre opened in Canberra where anyone with a vague interest in Japan – wanderers, housewives, small children – could get a superficial exposure to the language.

 …